With the Nations League league phase completed, Ireland's path to the World Cup is now clearer.

 Which size group will Ireland be in?

 The four-team groups are mostly reserved for teams in Nations League playoff action during the first two group matchdays in March.
-With less than six teams fitting that criteria in pot three (Ireland's pot), Ireland are guaranteed to be in a four-team group as they will be playing a relegation playoff in March.
+Initially, it appeared as though Ireland would be guaranteed a spot in a four-team group due to their two-legged relegation playoff against Bulgaria in March.

 Who CAN Ireland draw in World Cup qualifying?

-They are also likely to avoid some big-hitters due to being in a four-team group.
-Teams who are not involved in either the Nations League A quarter-finals or relegation/promotion playoffs are expected to be drawn into five-team groups, as they will be able to get their qualification campaign underway for the first two matchdays in March.
+They are also likely to avoid some big hitters due to being in a four-team group.
+Teams who are not involved in either the Nations League A quarter-finals or relegation/promotion playoffs are the most likely to be drawn into five-team groups, as they will be able to get their qualification campaign underway for the first two matchdays in March.

 The "best-case scenario"